edeliver/edeliver/README.md

 - `APP`: the name of your release which should be built
 - `BUILD_HOST`: the host where to build the release
 - `BUILD_USER`: the local user at build host
-- `BUILD_AT`: the directory on build host where to build the release
+- `BUILD_AT`: the directory on build host where to build the release. must exist.

 The built release it then **copied to your local directory** `.deliver/erlang-releases` and can then be **delivered to your production servers** by using one of the **deploy strategies**.